Toward a Greener Attica: Preserving the Planet and Protecting its People

 Report by Grove Harris, Representative to the United Nations for the Temple of Understanding

 The Saronic Islands, June 5-8, 2018

-The Temple of Understanding’s Executive Director Alison Van Dyk and Representative to the United Nations Grove Harris were honored to participate in the Green Attica Symposium.
+The Temple of Understanding’s Executive Director Alison Van Dyk and Representative to the United Nations Grove Harris were honored to be invited to participate in the Green Attica Symposium.
 The symposium brought together 200 diverse thought leaders, including theologians, scientists, political and business leaders, activists, and journalists from around the globe.

-Ecumenical Patriarch Bartholomew is famous for seeing environmentalism as a spiritual responsibility and has hosted such symposia since 1996.
+Ecumenical Patriarch Bartholomew, a 2010 Hollister Award recipient, is famous for seeing environmentalism as a spiritual responsibility and has hosted such symposia since 1996.
 Settings have included the Adriatic Sea, the Amazon River, the Arctic Ocean, and the Mississippi River.
 His environmental writings set the tone for the event:

 Climate Change and Social Justice

 If human beings were to treat one another’s personal property the way they treat the natural environment, we would view that behavior as anti-social and illegal.
 We would expect legal sanctions and even compensation.
 When will we learn that to commit a crime against the natural world is also a sin?